nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `find n/Meeting`<br>
   `delete 1`<br>
-  Deletes the 1st task in the results of the `find` command.
+  Deletes the first task in the results of the `find` command.

 ### 3.7.
 Creating a category : `new`